steveshogren/hugo-blog/content/page/training.md

 Make sure you push your changes as often as possible (at least semi-hourly).
 If your computer ever dies, you will have lost no more than an hour or two of work, because everything is backed up.
-This will have the side-effect of giving you an online portfolio of all the work you do.
+This will have the side effect of giving you an online portfolio of all the work you do.

 > Immediately commit and push any code you want to keep safe